FlatPepsi17/MMM-WeatherGraph/README.md

 This module started as a fork of 'MMM-forecast.io' by dmcinnes (https://github.com/dmcinnes/MMM-forecast-io), adding many new features and moving to a new data source since DarkSky discontinued API access.
 (Thanks Apple- so nice of you.)

+My original goal was to know if I needed to get up early to shovel show before work- so there's an emphasis on precipitation type and timing.
+There's enough features to turn on & off that you can customize it to your liking.

 Features:

 -Current weather, including temp and wind